Why Consider Divorce Mediation and Other Alternatives to Court?

 - Real Estate Matters

 - Construction and Contractor Cases

 - Employment and Workplace Matters

 - Insurance Claims

-At Next Phase Legal of Medfield, Massachusetts out two mediators (both attorneys) have experience with a wide variety of cases.
+At Next Phase Legal of Norfolk, Massachusetts our two mediators (both attorneys) have experience with a wide variety of cases.
 Having the subject matter knowledge and helpful life experience adds to their effectiveness in helping craft solutions to your legal problems while saving you from the negatives of fighting things out in court.